 The best have combed the library stacks of weapons administration for the literature of peace, to no avail.
 This book sketches what we were driven to discover and failed to find.

-What’s more, I’ll turn rhetorical cannons against the weapon mentors who drilled me on them.
+I’ll turn rhetorical cannons against the weapon mentors who drilled me on them.
 Horrified and enraged, I’ll cite fallacies more useful than their “logically correct” counterparts.
-I have no use for proponents of “logical analysis” who permit children to starve and turn their back when such awkward topics intrude on their blank spirit.
+I have no use for proponents of “logical analysis” who permit children to starve and turn their back on them when such awkward topics intrude on their blank spirit.
 On the contrary, Learners will pirate Madison Avenue frauds and taps bugle calls that lulled us up ‘til now, to uphold PeaceWorld.

 1. Maintain humanity under 500,000,000 in perpetual balance with nature.

 2. Guide reproduction wisely — improving fitness and diversity.

 3. Unite humanity with a living new language.